zarhus/docs/docs/development-process/standard-release-process.md

     - Describe any additional changes.
 4. Commit and push the changelog.
 5. Merge the changes from `develop` into `main`.
-5. Create and push tag that matches the newly bumped version with `v` added at the beginning (e.g. `v2.0.1-rc1`).
+6. Create and push a tag to `main` that matches the newly bumped version, with `v` added at the beginning (e.g. `v2.0.1-rc1`).
-6. Publish the release on GitHub.
-Make sure to upload the manifest.
+7. Publish the release on GitHub.
+The release description should be the same as the release notes for that version.
+The following artifacts should be
+   uploaded: The image (usually as `wic.gz` and `wic.bmap`), the manifest and `sha256` sum of each of those files.
+Additionally, if possible, upload the signatures of files (`*.sha256.sig`).
 In case of a `release candidate`, you should publish it as a pre-release.

 ## Versioning scheme